intro-graphics/F20-Assignment2/README.md

     (a) Without passing through one another, the boxes must rotate over time to a maximum angle of `.04*Math.PI`.
 Place the hinge of each box's rotation motion exactly at the top right edge of the box underneath it.
 Each box touches the previous in exactly the same way and remains in constant contact, precisely connected only by the correct edge.
 The boxes may not separate from each other along this edge; no floating geometry is allowed – **10 points.**

         Hint: Remember that you can chain more than just one translation and rotation together when adjusting your transformation between drawing shapes.
-You might need to.

     (b) Fluidity of your rotation motion matters.
 Functions of the form `f(t) = a + b*sin(w*t)` are useful for modeling periodic motion, where "`a`" is large enough that the rotation angle does not go negative and cause boxes to collide.
 Use `graphics_state.animation_time` for `t`, which is how long the program's been running in milliseconds – **4 points.**